-Access to quality, affordable healthcare is an important factor in leading a full, healthy and resilient life.
-However, there are social and systemic factors –the conditions in which we are born, live and work–that play a crucial, if not, more influential role on our overall health.
-We recognize the significant health disparities and deep-rooted health barriers that exist in adjacent communities within our region.
-As a result, we aim to achieve health equity across our 27-zip-code service region in Chicago and western Cook County suburbs, by addressing both the medical factors that influence health as well as the upstream, midstream and downstream social determinants of health.
+Access to quality, affordable healthcare is an important factor in leading a full, healthy, and resilient life.
+However, there are social and systemic factors –the conditions in which we are born, live, and work–that play a crucial, if not, more influential role in our overall health.

 The communities within our service region, each with their own unique ecosystems, hold the solutions to the issues they face.
-We believe in community-centered philanthropy and value the partnerships we build with our communities as they are the base to improving health outcomes in our region.
+We believe in trust-based philanthropy and value the partnerships with organizations and leaders as they are the base to improving health outcomes in our region.

-We are a community informed grantmaking foundation that seeks to measurably improve the health and well-being of individuals, families, and communities in our service area by promoting health equity, quality, and access.
+Our mission is to measurably improve the health and well-being of individuals, families, and communities in our service area by promoting health equity, quality and access.

 All residents of our service region, particularly those who live with the greatest health inequities, should have access to resources and opportunities that improve their well-being and create a sustainable quality of life.

 Systemic conditions, such as implicit bias and institutional and structural racism, impede those goals and disproportionately affect BILPOC (Black, Indigenous, Latinx, People of Color) communities.
 We commit to addressing these barriers by being a community-informed and embedded foundation.

 We fund a geographic region defined by the service area of MacNeal hospital, from which we received our endowment in 2000.